TaitoUnited/wordpress-template/README.md

 * Only for production environment: Configure correct IP on DNS record.
 * Only for production environment: Configure app url in `taito-config.sh`.
 * Run `taito env apply:ENV` to create an environment.
-Basic auth credentials are used only for hiding non-production environments.
+* At some point you will be asked to create basic auth credentials.
+The basic auth credentials are used only for hiding non-production environments.
 Therefore you can use the same basic auth credentials for all environments and the credentials don't have to be strong.
 But still do not reuse the same password for multiple projects.
-Update the basic auth credentials in the beginning of this `README.md`.
+Update the basic auth credentials in the beginning of this `README.md` so that also non-developers can have access.
-* Deploy wordpress to the environment either by pushing some changes to the environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
+* Deploy wordpress to the newly created environment by pushing/merging some changes to the environment branch in question.
 * Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
 The initial admin password is: `initial-password-change-it-on-wp-admin-immediately`.
-If the admin account is shared, save the new password to a shared password manager.
+If the admin account is shared, save the new password to a secure shared location.
 And never use the same admin password for every environment, as dev database is committed to git.
 * Install and configure one of the following plugins.
 Note that bucket and service account was already created by Terraform.
-You can open the bucket with `taito open storage:ENV` and the service account with `taito open services:ENV`.
+You can open the bucket with `taito open storage:ENV` and the service account details with `taito open services:ENV`.
   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
 Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> APIs & Services -> Credentials -> Create service account key).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.
-* Remember to delete the service account keys from your local disk that you created in the previous step.
+* Remember to delete the service account keys that you created in the previous step from your local disk.
 * If the staging database does not contain any condifidential data, you can add the staging database password to `docker-compose.yaml` for development purposes.
+TODO add support for fetching it automatically from secrets.
+* Persistent volume claim (PVC) is disabled by default.
+This means that all data must be saved either to database or storage bucket.
+Try to use wordpress plugins that do not save any permanent data to local disk.
+If this is not possible, you can enable PVC in `taito-config.sh` with the `wordpress_persistence_enabled` setting.
+With the setting enabled, the data from `wordpress/data` folder will be copied automatically to the permanent volume by `wordpress/template-copy.sh` script.

 #### Kubernetes